Ascend/ascend-deployer/README.en.md

 ### <a name="proxy_configuration">Proxy Configuration</a>

-If you want to use an HTTP proxy, configure the proxy in an environment variable.
-This tool validates HTTPS certificates by default, if a certificate error occurs during the download process, it may be that the proxy server has a security mechanism for certificate replacement, so you need to install the proxy server certificate first.
+If you want to use an proxy, configure the proxy in an environment variable.
+Users need to pay attention to the security of the proxy.This tool validates HTTPS certificates by default, if a certificate error occurs during the download process, it may be that the proxy server has a security mechanism for certificate replacement, so you need to install the proxy server certificate first.

 1. Configure the agent in the environment variable as follows